viters/docs/reference/json-query.md

 ### Examples

-For these examples we call our JSON field `"json_field"` (very original) and fill that field with the following object:
+For these examples, we call our JSON field `"json_field"` (very original) and fill that field with the following object:

 ```json
 {